eventide-project/docs/examples/quickstart.md

 ## List the Messages in the Message Store Database

-Now that a message has been added to the message store, you can list the contents of the message store using a command line tool included with the Eventide toolkit.
+Now that a message has been added to the message store, you can list the contents of the message store using a command line tool that is included with the Eventide toolkit.

 From the command line, run: